Sweet, salty, crispy prosciutto comes together with Garlic Butter Pasta for a stunning 20-minute pasta dish that is packed with flavor and texture!

 The best dishes don't have to be complicated!
 When you use quality, fresh ingredients you can have an impressive dish that is a really simple recipe to make!
 And this uses just 8 ingredients for a restaurant-quality meal that your whole family will love!

-The garlic butter sauce is just right to coat the pasta without being dry, and the crispy prosciutto adds a salty crunch that makes this dish so addicting!
+It is just the right combination to coat the pasta without being dry, and the crispy prosciutto adds a salty crunch that makes this dish so addicting!
 This is my new favorite easy pasta recipe!

 - Pasta - I used Bucatini pasta for this recipe, which is a thick spaghetti-type noodle that is hollow in the center.
 Spaghetti, linguini, or angel hair can also be used.
 I have even made this with Gemelli and it was delicious!